Does It Matter Who Files For Divorce First In Georgia?

 A mother is playing with her child

 If you have children, filing first can provide a strategic advantage in establishing temporary custody and support arrangements.
 In Georgia, temporary orders can be requested at the outset of the divorce, covering issues like child custody, visitation schedules, and support payments.
-Filing first enables you to outline a proposed plan for these matters, setting the stage for how the court might handle custody down the line.
+Filing first enables you to outline a proposed plan for these matters, which may help the court evaluate temporary arrangements early in the case.

 One of the most important aspects of this process is the well-being of your children.
 Filing early gives you time to put together a child-centered proposal that reflects their needs and daily routines.
 As a family lawyer, I encourage clients to think about the stability and continuity that children need during this time.
 If you can propose a balanced arrangement, it may influence the court’s perspective and create a framework that minimizes disruptions for your children, providing a smoother transition for the entire family.